5 reasons why you need to think about family photos NOW, and not in late October

 Yes, we got there.
 You knew we would, right?

 A good photographer isn't cheap.
-But they are worth every penny for the experience and product they provide.
+But they are worth every penny for their experience, artistic eye and high end products they provide.
 The skill, equipment, education, and hours behind the scenes go into their pricing.
 People don't always plan for the expense of hiring an experienced photographer and are caught off guard.
 They're forced to walk away from their dream photos and, instead, go to the nearest Target for that yearly snapshot.
 Photographers tend to make their biggest business adjustments at the start of the year.
 New packages, new pricing, new branding, logo and style.
 Do your research now; odds are everything will stay the same throughout the year.
 Read their websites.
 Look through their portfolio.
 Call them.
 Find a photographer in your area that matches what you are looking for style and personality-wise, and then plan and save so those family photos are everything you want and more!

 Start thinking about all this now and don't freak out when you are busy with fall sports, a new school year and the holidays because you know you've got the perfect photographer for your family booked, money to spend on printing the photos for your home and less stress through the whole year by checking this off now.